Zyphyriuz/Assign1/README.md

 # How to use
 ### Note: You will need Node JS to run this module
 ### 1. If you do not have Node JS, [install Node JS here](https://nodejs.org/en/)
 ### 2. app.js is what will be used to call the functions, which is the file under the same name in the repository.
-Simply download the file, or else copy and paste the text content into your own app.js. app.js should look like this:
+Simply download the file, or else copy and paste the text content into your own app.js.
+It should look like this:
 ```javascript
 // this calls lazada.js to use the functions
 const lazada = require('./lazada.js');